-While it has nothing to do with Halloween, another staple of fall is Epcot’s annual culinary event.
-This is currently underway now through mid-November.
-Read our Guide to the 2021 Epcot International Food & Wine Festival to prepare for that park’s colossal culinary celebration.
+While it has nothing to do with Halloween, another staple of fall is Epcot’s annual culinary event, which runs from late summer through mid-November.
+Read our Guide to the Epcot International Food & Wine Festival to prepare for that park’s colossal culinary celebration.

 This just scratches the surface.
 You can see everything that happens throughout the year in our Calendar of Seasonal Events at Walt Disney World.
 Finally, before solidifying your travel dates, you’ll also want to check out our 2021-2022 Walt Disney World Refurbishment Calendar to make sure any must-do attractions won’t be closed for renovations during your visit.

 How long you should stay at Walt Disney World depends largely upon the type of trip it is.
 If you’re not much of a Disney fan but are taking your kids on a “once in a lifetime” rite of passage trip, we recommend a Walt Disney World vacation of at least 6 or 7 days.
 The exact length will still vary a bit depending upon how much vacation time you have and if you plan on visiting non-Disney theme parks or destinations.